RichiesWorld/practicepython/README.md

 # practicepython
-We are going to add basics of python programming and its tools
+Repository to understand basics of python programming and its tools